ucbds-infra/otter-grader/docs/index.rst

 parallel Docker containers, grading using the autograding platforms of 3rd-party learning management systems (LMSs), non-containerized grading on an instructor's machine, and a client package that allows students to check and instructors to grade assignments their own machines.
-Otter is designed to grade Pyhon and R executables, Jupyter Notebooks, and RMarkdown documents and is compatible with a few different LMSs, including Canvas and Gradescope.
+Otter is designed to grade Python and R executables, Jupyter Notebooks, and RMarkdown documents and is compatible with a few different LMSs, including Canvas and Gradescope.

 The core abstraction of Otter, as compared to other autograders like nbgrader_ and OkPy_, is this: